FunmiLS/FakeNewsDetector/README.md

 # Fake News Detector

 ## Introduction
-In the light of the increasing spread of misinformation online it has become even more important to detect and mitigate against fake news.
-Fake news is a rising problem, especially with the growth of social media.
-It has now become increasing difficult for social media platforms to moderate potentially harmful content whilst ensuring the principles of free speech and expression is upheld.
+Given the proliferation of misinformation online, detecting and mitigating against fake news has become a pressing issue.
+The rapid growth of social media has amplified this problem, making it increasingly challenging for social media platforms to moderate potentially harmful content while upholding the principles of free speech and expression.

 In this project, I create a fake news detector using feature engineering and machine learning.